Top 6 Cloud Backup for Large Files

 But the cloud storage may be probably attacked by hackers or ransomware.
 To make your files much safer, it’s suggested to store 3 copies of your files in 2 different devices and keep one offsite.
 This is the best way to backup large files according to 3-2-1 backup strategy.
 Thus, after backing up files to a single cloud, you can still consider transferring files between cloud storage with a professional cloud backup service CBackup.

 Make some preparations before backup large files:

-Connect Dropbox and Google Drive to CBackupper.
-Click “Clouds” and “Add Clouds”, select “Dopbox” or “Google Drive” and hit “OK” to continue.
+2. Connect Dropbox and Google Drive to CBackup.
+Click “My Storage” and “Add Cloud”, select “Dopbox” or “Google Drive” and hit “OK” to continue.
 Then, grant access to CBackup and edit the settings for Dropbox and Google Drive on CBakcup.